 I. Let’s first look at verses that proclaim that God overlooked or was lenient with people in their times of ignorance.

-John 15:22, the words of Jesus himself, is clear about a Before and After dividing line: “If I had not come and spoken to them [the world], they would not be guilty of sin; but now they have no excuse for their sin.”
+John 15:22, the words of Jesus himself, is clear about the Before and After dividing line: “If I had not come and spoken to them [the world], they would not be guilty of sin; but now they have no excuse for their sin.”
 The context is the entire world, and they were not guilty of sin before he came, indicating a very lenient judgment.

 Acts 14:16-17 says, “God let nations go their own way, yet he has not left them without testimony, but showed kindness to them by giving them life-producing rain to water crops, providing food, and filling their hearts with joy.”
 This indicates that the laws of nature are a witness and a light.
 God may judge these nations by the light they had.